bitcoin21m/github-explorer/README.md

 To get the application running:

 1) Clone the repo
-2) NPM Install
+2) npm install
-3) NPM Start...and that's it
+3) npm run start...and that's it